denten-books/plain-text/0-chapter.md

 about the way we externalize our thoughts.
 The book concludes with the concept of the human as encoded in the philosophy of the Unix operating system.

-[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" [@google_about_2015].

 ## Plan of the Present Work

 The passage from keystroke to pixel runs a thread through the book.
 I begin